pitragolos/CSS/README.md

-Removed rawgit links and things
+Needed to delete repository to remove rawgit links